What's the best combat boot?

 Happy hunting.
 If you have any questions please let me know.
 Also if you can, comments and ratings, are always appreciated.
 Don't forget to check out: Five Simple and Cheap Ideas for Emergency Preparedness and The EMT's Guide to Making a First Aid Kit.

-What's you favorite kind of combat boot?See results without voting
+What's you favorate kind of combat boot?See results without voting

 More by this Author